 Protect Yourself at Renewal

 It’s a commonly held belief that if you’ve made your mortgage payments on time throughout the entirety of your mortgage term, that the lender is somehow obligated to renew your mortgage.
 The truth is, a lender is never under any obligation to renew your mortgage.
 When you sign a mortgage contract, the lender draws it up for a defined time, so when that term comes to an end, the lender has every right to call the loan.
-Now, granted, most lenders are happy to renew your mortgag
+Now, granted, most lenders are happy to renew you

 Porting Your Mortgage